AMK-alt/Coeus/README.md

 # Coeus
-A OO Chess Engine written in python
+A chess engine written in python (in-development)